 Posted on October 26th, 2017

-The wives were affected by mesothelioma in a relatively shorter time than the sons and the daughters, while the average time between the initial asbestos exposure and the occurrence of the first symptoms was 59 years.
+A new study analyzed 1,063 mesothelioma cases and found that, regarding household members, the wives were affected in a shorter latency period than the sons and the daughters, while the average time between the initial exposure and the occurrence of the first symptoms was 59 years.

-Most people are already aware of the connection between exposure to asbestos and dangerous diseases such as lung cancer or mesothelioma.
-However, many still fail to grasp the actual extent of the problem, which concern both those who worked with asbestos themselves and their families.
+Most people are aware of the connection between exposure to asbestos and dangerous diseases such as lung cancer or mesothelioma.
+However, studies continue to examine the actual extent of the problem, which concerns both those who worked with asbestos products and their families.

-While the workplace was by far the most common setting in which people would encounter asbestos before the 1980s, those who were not directly working with asbestos products could also come in contact with this toxic mineral.
-Today, this it is known as secondary asbestos exposure.
-During the last century, it would mostly occur when a person who had been exposed to asbestos on their job carried carcinogenic fibers home in their hair or on their clothes, thus contaminating other family members.
+While the workplace was by far the most common place where people were exposed to asbestos before the 1970s, those who were not directly working with asbestos products were also at risk of coming in contact with this mineral.
+Today, this is known as secondary asbestos exposure.
+During the last century, secondary exposure mostly occurred when a person who was exposed to asbestos on the job brought home carcinogenic fibers by carrying them in their hair or on their clothes, thus contaminating other family members.

-The classic scenario would involve the asbestos worker returning home covered in harmful dust, who - upon removing their work clothes - spread asbestos fibers all over the room.
-Dust would also come off their hair and skin as they were walking through the house.
-This could make anyone living with someone who worked with asbestos a victim of secondary exposure, which is also known as domestic exposure.
-Even visitors who were in the house only for a short period of time may now be at risk.
+The classic scenario involved the asbestos worker returning home covered in asbestos dust or also brought home the contaminated work clothes that were cleaned by wives or daughters almost once a week.
+Dust was also brought home to family on the hair and skin.
+This could expose anyone living with someone who worked with asbestos.
+Secondary asbestos exposure is also known as domestic exposure.
+Even visitors who were in the house only for a short period of time were at risk.

-Occasionally, environmental exposure may be referred to as secondary exposure as well, since in this case, the inhalation or ingestion of carcinogenic fibers does not occur by direct contact with the source of pollution either.
-Nowadays, it is much rarer than it was in the past, when many residents would live in close proximity to asbestos plants, mines, or shipyards.
-In present day, environmental asbestos exposure may happen when old buildings are being renovated or demolished.
+Occasionally, environmental exposure in the neighborhood of industrial sources may also be referred to as secondary exposure, since in this case, the exposure to carcinogenic fibers does not occur by direct contact with the source of pollution either.
+Nowadays, environmental asbestos exposure is much rarer than it was in the past when many people lived in close proximity to asbestos plants, mines, or shipyards.
+Currently, environmental asbestos exposure may happen when old buildings are being renovated or demolished.

-A new Italian study conducted by researchers from the University of Trieste analyzed 1,063 cases of mesothelioma which took place between 1995 and 2014.
+A new study conducted by researchers from the University of Trieste analyzed 1,063 cases of mesothelioma diagnosed between 1995 and 2014.
 The aim of the research was to examine the attributes of pleural mesothelioma when the disease was caused by asbestos fibers brought home by a family member in order to gain a better understanding of the effects of secondary asbestos exposure.

-Scientists discovered 35 cases of mesothelioma which developed as a result of secondary asbestos exposure: 33 women and 2 men.
+Scientists discovered 35 cases of mesothelioma which developed as a result of secondary asbestos exposure that affected 33 women and 2 men.
 The cases refer to the following family members of asbestos workers:

 The overall data confirms that secondary asbestos exposure increases the risk of developing mesothelioma in women with no history of occupational exposure.
 The wives were affected by mesothelioma in a relatively shorter time than the sons and the daughters, while the average time between the initial asbestos exposure and the occurrence of the first symptoms was 59 years.
 Sadly, due to the long latency period of this disease, there will likely be more mesothelioma cases related to secondary asbestos exposure in the near future.